sandeepkv201/assignment/README.md

 # Assignment
 This is a Spring Boot Assignment Project

-External API's can be called directly and for Internal API's use below credentials:
+External API's can be called directly and for Internal API's use below credentials with HttpBasic Authentication:
 - Username: `user`
 - Password: `password`